leonardovilarinho/vue-acl/README.md

 To help in the development and expansion of this repository take a FORK to your account, after you have made your modifications do a PULL REQUEST, it will be parsed and included here since it helps the plugin.

-If you prefer, write code to ES5 ES6 and transpile it using the Babel.
+If you prefer, write code ES5 and transpile to ES6 using the Babel.

 Node dependencies need to be written in ES5, but chose to write the plugin in ES6, using so the Babel to convert the code:

     npm run transpile

 *Be sure to have the babel-cli installed globally*